Skip to main content

 • Mentor application and requirements

 The short, online application asks you to provide a brief description of the project, student tasks and duties, hours per week expected, minimum qualifications required and your contact information for interviews.
-You will interview AURCA applicants in early September.
+You will start interviewing AURCA applicants in mid/late August.

 • Designing an AURCA project